 Pulse Width Modulation allows microcontrollers to dim lights, control motor speeds, fan speeds and generate analog voltages.
 By changing the length of the pulse, the output can be controlled.
-In this project the brightness of a LED is controlled by PWM with the ATMega8 microcontroller.

 The pulse occurs at a regular frequency, the modulation frequency.
 The length of the pulse ratio to period time is called the duty cycle.The larger the duty cycle the higher the output is.
-By changing the duty cycle the brughtness of the LED can be changed.

 - The Timer/Counter1 Control Register (TCCR1A) is to put the timer in PWM mode.

 - The Timer/Counter1 registers (TCNT1H and TCNT1L) are used to set the modulation frequency.

 - The Output Compare Register1 (OCR1A) is used to set the duty cycle.

 PWM with the AVR-microcontroller is a matter of comparison.
 If the Timer/Counter1 is running and the value of the timer is matching the value that is put in the OCR1A register, the OC1 pin changes from high to low.
 By changing the value of the OCR1A register the lenght of the pulse can be changed.

 The PWM output can be used to fade a LED in and out.
 On the picture you can see the LED on a bread-board connected to the ATTiny2313 Board with a flat-cable.